Expand To Show Full Article

 What towns and villages should I visit in the Highlands?

-Glencoe is a popular destination for hikers that’s a great starting point for treks into the surrounding Glencoe mountains.
+Glencoe is a popular destination for hikers, and it’s a great starting point for treks into the surrounding Glencoe mountains.

 Fort William is the starting point for the Jacobite steam train.
 The town is known as the outdoor capital of the UK.